remerge/et_fog-cookbook/README.md

 # et_fog cookbook

-Installs & configures the Fog Ruby library
+Installs & configures the Fog Ruby library as a Chef Gem.
+Use this cookbook if you want to use Fog as part of another cookbook.

 # Requirements